 If falling asleep or waking up are challenging at this time of year, reach for natural remedies before the coffee pot (we love the complete setup in the Night and Day Remedy Bar).
 When the sun does shine, make sure you are taking full advantage of it.
 Open the blinds, place your desk chair by the window, and take a walk outside at lunch or after work.
 Even small amounts of sunshine and fresh air can have a measurable effect on your mood.

 Don't make light of SAD

-The negative effects of winter days can be more serious for some of us and may require more support than a mai tai or a beachy dance track can provide.
-Seasonal Affective Disorder (SAD) is a form of depression that is sometimes called ‘winter depression’ since that’s when symptoms are more likely to appear.
+The negative effects of wintery days can be more serious for some of us, and may require more support than a mai tai or a beachy dance track can provide.
+Seasonal Affective Disorder (SAD) is a form of depression that is sometimes called ‘winter depression.’
 If you’re a woman living in a northern climate, you are more likely to experience SAD, especially between the months of December to February.
 When you feel like you have more than the temporary ‘winter blues’, reach out to your health care practitioner for help managing the season and your mood.